niedzielski/niedzielski.com/stephen/index.md

 My email address is [stephen@niedzielski.com](mailto:stephen@niedzielski.com).

-I work at Reddit on the Developer Platform team.
+I hack at Reddit on the Developer Platform team.
 See [my resume (PDF)](stephen-niedzielski-resume.pdf).

 Programming is at the center of my life.
 Mostly TypeScript these days.